Get all the answers to the most frequently asked questions (FAQs) regarding installing, maintaining and operating your TREMEC transmission.

 A: In many cases, the distributor you originally purchased your transmission from is best equipped to field questions regarding the unit.
 This is due to the fact that many distributors modify our transmissions to meet specific needs or fit specific applications.
 As an alternative, TREMEC’s Michigan-based customer service team is always ready to help, and can be reached using the information found on the Contact Us page.

-A: TREMEC transmissions are manufactured in Queretaro, Mexico.
-Engineering, marketing, sales, and customer support are located in Plymouth, Michigan.
+A: TREMEC transmissions are designed and manufactured in Queretaro, Mexico.
+Marketing, sales, and customer support are located in Wixom, Michigan.
 For more information about TREMEC and its facilities click on the “About Us” link on our website.
 There you will see what markets TREMEC serves plus an overview of our facilities and capabilities.

-A: All TREMEC transmissions come with a 12 month / 12,000 miles warranty from the original date of purchase.
+A: All TREMEC transmissions come with a 12 month Limited Warranty from the original date of purchase.
 Claims relating to damage incurred while racing, or under similar abusive conditions, will not be covered by the warranty.
+Read more.